12 Family Camps Within Driving Distance of the Bay Area - 510 Families

 Family camp is an all-inclusive vacation, but instead of a shiny resort with a swim-up bar, your surroundings are rustic and the swimming might be in a river or a lake.
 Many families love it so much, they return every year to the same cabin in the same week.
 But newcomers are always welcome, so we’ve put together this list for you of family camp options near the Bay Area.

-Families at Bay Area family camp
+Families at Bay Area family camps

 Family and friends relax, play, and adventure together at Feather River Camp